bitnami/charts/bitnami/discourse/README.md

 ### Hosts

 Most likely you will only want to have one hostname that maps to this Discourse installation.
 If that's your case, the property `ingress.hostname` will set it.
 However, it is possible to have more than one host.
-To facilitate this, the `ingress.extraHosts` object is can be specified as an array.
+To facilitate this, the `ingress.extraHosts` object can be specified as an array.

 For each host indicated at `ingress.extraHosts`, please indicate a `name`, `path`, and any `annotations` that you may want the ingress controller to know about.